Previous dayMarch 23, 2026Next day

 0.9 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 2.5 earthquake 96 km WNW of Arctic Village, Alaska with origin time 22:18 UTC on March 23, 2026.
+On March 23, 2026, worldwide seismic activity registered a magnitude 2.5 earthquake 96 km WNW of Arctic Village, Alaska at 22:18 UTC.
 At a depth of just 0.9 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
-Geolocation places the event at 68.392°N, -147.768°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 68.392°, -147.768°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-23